€1960

 After three nights in tents, bed linen and hot showers come so enjoyable!
 Ushguli actually is an agglomeration of four hamlets — Murkmeli, Chazhashi, Chvibiani, and Zhibiani.
 Our family-run guesthouse is situated in a genuine 12th-century building in the heart of Chazhashi — the only part of Ushguli which is protected as a UNESCO cultural heritage site!
 It is also famous for being one of Europe’s highest permanent settlements, located at 2,200m above sea level.

-During the well-deserved rest day in Ushguli, we visit 9th-century Lamaria church — with its well-preserved frescos, a local museum with ancient crosses, icons, and goblets, and even climb a Svan tower!
+During the well-deserved rest day, we visit a family-run ethnographic museum and a 9th-century Lamaria church — with its well-preserved frescos, a local museum with ancient crosses, icons, and goblets, and even climb a Svan tower!
 In the evening we celebrate the end of our week of trekking in Svaneti with piping hot traditional meat pies!

 Flight back home